 Although paw paws are part of American heritage, you may not find them in grocery stores.
 When the fruit is ripe enough to eat, it drops to the ground and is highly perishable.
 The thin skin bruises easily, discoloring to black.
 Paw paws are best eaten immediately or preserved by removing and freezing the pulp.
 You may find them at local farmers markets in peak season and you will definitely find them at paw paw events across the country in the fall.

 Growing Paw Paws in the Home Landscape

 “There is a paw paw renaissance now,” said Michael Judd, owner of Ecologia, an edible and ecological landscaping service in Frederick, MD.
-Author of Edible Landscape with a Permaculture Twist, Michael currently is writing a book about paw paws and hosts an annual paw paw festival that will be on September 22 this year at LongCreek Homestead.
+Author of Edible Landscape with a Permaculture Twist and For the Love of Paw Paws, Michael hosts an annual paw paw festival in September as well as other paw paw related events (see his website).
 “I call the paw paw an edible landscape all-stars because the tree is very attractive, low maintenance, and very fruitful.”

 As native, hardy trees, paw paws can be grown in typical suburban plots.
 “Paw paws grow easily here,” said Michael.
 “This is paw paw country.”
 Although they are not self-fertile, that is, there must be two trees to cross pollinate to produce fruit, one can trim the trees to fit in residential properties.
 Michael recommends growing the trees in full sun, 10 to 12 feet apart, and cutting the central leader back to keep the trees at 8 feet.
 This shorten stature also makes them easier to harvest the fruit.
 Therefore, homeowners could have two 8-foot trees in the yard producing 50 pounds of fruit each year.
 If full sun is not possible, they can grow in part shade but will produce less fruit.